lightninglabs/faraday/accounting/docs.md

 ### Channel Open Fees
 The fees paid to open a channel that we initiated.

-- Amount: The amount of on chain fees paid.
+- Amount: The amount in millisatoshis of on chain fees paid.
 - TxID: The on chain transaction ID for the channel open.
 - Reference: TransactionID:-1; note that this is a special marker for fees.
 - Note: A note containing the pubkey of the peer that we opened the channel to.